Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 \section{Power System Stability Constraint Development}

 In this section, different stability constraints are derived analytically.
 Specifically, we focus on the synchronization and voltage stability of GFL IBRs, and system frequency stability.
 For the synchronization stability, the existence of equilibrium point, small-signal and transient stability are discussed, whereas for the voltage stability, both small-signal and transient stability are investigated.
-The system level frequency stability is assessed based on the security constraints specified by system operators, such as that of maximum RoCoF, frequency nadir and steady-state frequency.
+The frequency stability is assessed based on the security constraints specified by system operators, such as maximum Rate of Change of Frequency (RoCoF), frequency nadir and steady-state frequency.
+It should be noted that the focus of this work does not lie in proposing new stability indices but in developing system-level operational constraints and further converting them into optimization-friendly forms through a unified reformulation framework.
+Although specific stability indices are chosen in this section, the proposed method can also be applied to others.